French Open: Records

-Broadcasting and streaming
+Media coverage and broadcasting

 France

 France Télévisions and Amazon Prime Video hold the broadcast rights to the French Open until 2027.
 All 11 "night sessions" will remain exclusive to Prime Video.

-Studio presentation for the French Open on France Télévisions is hosted by Laurent Luyat and is historically located on a terrace in a corner of the Court Philippe Chatrier.
+Studio presentation for the French Open on France Télévisions is historically hosted on a terrace in a corner of the Court Philippe Chatrier.

 United States

 NBC's coverage of the French Open began in 1975.
 In 2007, Tennis Channel acquired the pay television rights to the tournament and sub-licensed coverage of morning window (U.S. time) matches to ESPN for broadcast by ESPN2 from 2007 through 2015.
 In August 2015, ESPN announced that it would discontinue its sub-licensing and drop coverage of the French Open beginning in 2016, with network staff citing that because of the structure of the arrangement, its coverage "did not fit our successful model at the other three Majors"—where ESPN is the exclusive rightsholder.
 Rather than find another partner to sub-license coverage to, Tennis Channel chose to retain the rights under its new owner Sinclair Broadcast Group, nearly doubling the amount of Tennis Channel's coverage.

 Starting with the 2023 edition and continuing the following year, NBC moved some of its coverage of the French Open exclusively to its streaming service, Peacock.

-In June 2024, it was reported that the U.S. rights had been acquired by TNT Sports beginning in 2025, as part of an overall deal with Warner Bros.
-Discovery that also includes a renewal of its pan-European rights with Eurosport.
-Matches air mainly on TNT, with TBS and TruTV providing coverage as well.
-All matches are also available streaming on HBO Max.
+In June 2024, it was reported that the U.S. rights had been acquired by TNT Sports beginning in 2025, as part of a deal worth $650 million over 10 years with Warner Bros.
+Discovery, and a renewal of its pan-European rights with Eurosport.
+Matches air primarily on TNT, with TruTV providing a daily multiplex.
+Full coverage is available via streaming on HBO Max, and replays on Discovery+.